 Now that you know how to take screenshots let me show you where to find these screenshots.

 When you take a screenshot, the Chromebook saves the picture automatically in the Downloads folder.

 - Open the Files app from the launcher.

 - Screenshots will be .png files beginning with the word Screenshot and the date and time in the file name.

-You will also see a notification in the system try (next to where the time and battery are displayed).
+You will also see a notification in the system tray (next to where the time and battery are displayed).

 This notification has an annotate image button.

-Do you have any questions on taking screenshots on your Chromebook?
+Do you have any questions about taking screenshots on your Chromebook?
 Let me know in the comments section.